plausible/docs/docs/filters-segments.md

 <img alt="Using the custom filter" src={useBaseUrl('img/custom-filter.png')} />

 When you’re trying to understand and analyze your traffic, the "**Filter**" button is a powerful tool.
-It allows you to search, select multiple entries and it includes options "**is**", "**is_not**", and "**contains**" to give you more flexiblity when matching and segmenting your audience.
+It allows you to search, select multiple entries and it includes options "**is**", "**is_not**", and "**contains**" to give you more flexibility when matching and segmenting your audience.
 Click on the "**Filter**" button on the top right of your dashboard to start adding filters.

 ### Filter by multiple sources, countries, pages and more